Our content is reader-supported and may contain affiliate links. Purchases from our links can earn us commissions at no cost to you. Learn more.

 Day 5: Hofn

-Our next stop was Hofn, where we stayed at a private room hosted at Álfheiður and Gulli’s house.
+Our next stop was Hofn, where we stayed at a private room hosted at Álfheiður and Gulli’s house on Airbnb.
 It was a pleasant and quiet overnight stay. Álfheiður and Gulli provide access to their kitchen that was very well stocked.
 The cost of our stay was $76, which was very affordable.

 Day 6: Reykjavík